rohanrajpal/rohanrajpal.github.io/_posts/2019-08-12-GSoC-with-VideoLAN.markdown

 Have a look at some of the actions below:
 ![](/images/DNDDemo.gif)

-Next task was to code the cancel and close buttons.
+The next task was to code the cancel and close buttons.
 The player controlbar should only be updated when the user presses the close button.
 To implement this, I used signals.

 When you press the close button, the toolbarConfUpdated signal emits, and the playerControlBar is updated.